Akil Baddoo Player Props: Tigers vs. Rangers

-On Monday, Akil Baddoo (.486 on-base percentage in past 10 games, 118 points above season-long percentage) and the Detroit Tigers play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
-First pitch is at 1:10 PM ET.
+Akil Baddoo and his .457 on-base percentage over his past 10 games (90 points higher than his season-long percentage), will be in action for the Detroit Tigers versus the Texas Rangers and Dane Dunning on May 31 at 1:10 PM ET.

-In his last game, he racked up four RBI (going 1-for-4 with a home run and a walk) against the White Sox.
+In his last game he had a hitless showing (0-for-2) against the Rangers.

 Akil Baddoo Game Info & Props vs. the Rangers